sparkle-project/Sparkle/README.markdown

 This is the upcoming new version of Sparkle.
 Major new features are support for sandboxing, custom user interfaces, updating external bundles, and a more modern architecture which includes faster and more reliable installs.

-For the production ready version of Sparkle, please see the [Sparkle 1.x (master) branch](https://github.com/sparkle-project/Sparkle/tree/master).
-Note development has shifted to Sparkle 2 and the 1.x branch is now only accepting bug fixes, localization updates, and adoption of critical upcoming OS features.

-Sparkle 2 is currently in beta.
-Applications, typically sandboxed, have already been using it in production, but some work including testing is still required before an official version can be released.
+Sparkle 2 is currently in beta, but is almost ready for official release.
+Applications, typically sandboxed, have already been using it in production though.
 Pre-releases can be found on the [Sparkle's Releases](https://github.com/sparkle-project/Sparkle/releases).
 More nightly builds can be downloaded by selecting a recent [workflow run](https://github.com/sparkle-project/Sparkle/actions?query=event%3Apush+is%3Asuccess+branch%3A2.x) and downloading the corresponding Sparkle-distribution artifact.

-The current status of Sparkle 2 is tracked by [its roadmap](https://github.com/sparkle-project/Sparkle/milestone/2).
+The current status of Sparkle is tracked by [its roadmap](https://github.com/sparkle-project/Sparkle/milestones).

-If you can help with testing or reviewing over the new changes, please report issues or submit pull requests!

 Please visit [Sparkle's website](http://sparkle-project.org) for up to date documentation on using and migrating over to Sparkle 2.
 Refer to [Changelog](CHANGELOG) for a more detailed list of changes.
 More internal design documents can be found in [Documentation](Documentation/).